 What if the cops bust the party at the warehouse and you are arrested?
 How would your parents react when the police call them?
 How would an arrest affect your college admissions or your reputation?

-As for the second example, it goes without saying how bad smoking is for your health, including the risk of lung disease, heart disease, and cancer.
+As for the second example, it goes without saying how bad smoking is for your health, including the risks of lung disease, heart disease, and cancer.
 It's all too easy to get hooked on cigarettes.

 Speaking of long-term effects, you really have to think through what you’d do in the third example.
 Having sex even one time could leave your girlfriend pregnant.
 You’d have to change your life from student … to father.
 And what if you got a sexually transmitted disease?
 How would you cope if you found out you had gonorrhea or HIV?